awsdocs/amazon-aurora-user-guide/doc_source/USER_PIT.md

 4.     --restore-to-time 2017-10-14T23:45:00.000Z
 ```

+**Important**
+If you use the console to restore a DB cluster to a specified time, then Amazon RDS automatically creates the primary instance \(writer\) for your DB cluster\.
+If you use the AWS CLI to restore a DB cluster to a specified time, you must explicitly create the primary instance for your DB cluster\.
+The primary instance is the first instance that is created in a DB cluster\.
+Call the [create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) AWS CLI command to create the primary instance for your DB cluster\.
+Include the name of the DB cluster as the `--db-cluster-identifier` option value\.

 ## RDS API<a name="USER_PIT.API"></a>

 To restore a DB cluster to a specified time, call the Amazon RDS API [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBClusterToPointInTime.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBClusterToPointInTime.html) operation with the following parameters:
 + `SourceDBClusterIdentifier`
 + `DBClusterIdentifier`
 + `RestoreToTime`

+**Important**
+If you use the console to restore a DB cluster to a specified time, then Amazon RDS automatically creates the primary instance \(writer\) for your DB cluster\.
+If you use the RDS API to restore a DB cluster to a specified time, you must explicitly create the primary instance for your DB cluster\.
+The primary instance is the first instance that is created in a DB cluster\.
+Call the RDS API operation [ CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) to create the primary instance for your DB cluster\.
+Include the name of the DB cluster as the `DBClusterIdentifier` parameter value\.